emck-emck/command-line-hearts/README.md

 I thought about using Maven to implement the code structure but decided that for four basic Java files it was overkill.
-There are Powershell and bash scripts used to compile and execute the code.
+There are Powershell and BAsh scripts used to compile and execute the code.

 There are four classes: Main, Game, Player, and Card.